ikazim/dv8p/README.md

 Animations aren't necessary, they hog a lot of resources and can be disabled.
 Open up GNOME Tweaks, select `General` and disable Animations.

+GNOME Tweaks should be installed by default.
+If not, install it by typing this into the terminal.

+`$ sudo add-apt-repository universe`

+`$ sudo apt install gnome-tweak-tool`

 ##### GNOME Search

 I can not stress this enough, this is easily the biggest resource hog.